 Section outline

-• Welcome to the Free Demo Module of the UNIGIS English language online study programs at the University of Salzburg.
+• Welcome to the Demo Module of the UNIGIS English language online study programs at the University of Salzburg.

 This module is a subset of the first UNIGIS module "Introduction to Geoinformatics”.
 Its structure represents the typical structure of our English language modules of UNIGIS professional as well as the UNIGIS MSc study program.